astorm/pestle/docs/pestle-library.md

 A `@callback` argument still requires a PHP identifier (`identifier`) above.
 However, instead of a description, the second part should be `@callback` -- this lets pestle know it's dealing with a callback argument.
 The third part of a `@callback` argument, `someLocalFunction` above, is a PHP function available in the local scope.

-With the above configuration, if a user fails to pass a value for argument, pestle will call `someLocalFunction` and use its return value to populate the arguments array it passes to `pestle_cli`.
+With the above configuration, if a user fails to pass a value for argument, pestle will call `someLocalFunction` and use its return value to populate the arguments array pestle passes to the `pestle_cli` function.

 ## Input and Output Functions